quadratichq/quadratic/README.md

 # What is a Data Science Spreadsheet?

-Quadratic is a Web-based spreadsheet application that runs both in the browser and as a standalone application (via Electron).
+Quadratic is a Web-based spreadsheet application that runs in the browser and as a native app (via Electron).

 Our goal is to build the easiest way to pull your data from wherever it happens to be (SaaS, Database, CSV, API, etc) and then allow you to work with that data using the most popular data science tools today (Python, Pandas, SQL, JS, Excel Formulas, etc).

 Quadratic has no environment to configure.
-Our spreadsheet runs entirely in the browser with no backend service.
+Our grid runs entirely in the browser with no backend service.
 This makes our grids completely portable and very easy to share.

 ## What can I do with Quadratic?
 - Build internal tools